davdma/knowledgewiki/docs/01-Intro/01-intro.md

 # Usage

-* Use `glow` to display markdown files in the terminal.
+* Modify or add markdown files in the github repo.
+* For highlights, bubbles, images, among other features, follow the Docusaurus formatting instructions below.
 * Initialize Claude Code in the directory.
-It's suggested to write a comprehensive `Claude.md` with instructions on how to be an optimal note-taking assistant in the repo that follows a systematic workflow + understands Docusaurus functionality (see below).
+It's suggested to write a comprehensive `Claude.md` with instructions on how to be an optimal note-taking assistant in the repo that follows a systematic workflow + understands Docusaurus functionality.

 # AI Notetaking